temporalio/documentation/README.md

 We recommend that you use the Vale extension for your IDE.
 Vale allows you to configure rulesets in its own configuration file, making it useful for defining Temporal's style guidelines.

-If you have VSCode, we recommend using the Vale VSCode extension.
+If you have Visual Studio Code, we recommend using the Vale VSCode extension.

-For more information on general style rules, see the rulesets defined in the `vale/styles` configuration file.
+For more information on general style rules, see the rulesets defined in the `vale/styles` configuration files.

 #### Capitalization of core terms